merenlab/anvio/anvio/docs/programs/anvi-run-pfams.md

 Before you run this program, you'll have to set up the Pfam database on your computer with the program %(anvi-setup-pfams)s.

-The Pfam database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs to compare them to the database. (*Unsure what an HMM is?
-Check out [our vocab page](http://merenlab.org/vocabulary/#hmm)*)
+The Pfam database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs to compare them to the database.

+{:.notice}
+Unsure what an HMM is?
+Check out [our vocab page](http://merenlab.org/vocabulary/#hmm)

 To run, you'll need to provide a %(contigs-db)s.
 If you stored the %(pfams-data)s that you got from running %(anvi-setup-pfams)s in a custom location, you'll need to provide that path as well.
 The output is a %(functions)s artifact.